 NESS Fire Extinguishing Systems

 Extinguishing and cooling a thermal oil fire in the heater

 Thermal oil is used above its flash point in thermal oil systems.
 It is combustible.
 When there is a leak inside a thermal oil heater, e.g. in the coil, the thermal oil can burn.
-When ignited it will continue to burn even when the fuel burner is off, as long as there is enough oxygen and a continuous leakage of thermal oil.
+Once ignited it will continue to burn even when the fuel burner is off, as long as there is enough oxygen and a continuous leakage of thermal oil.

 There are two effective ways to extinguish such a fire, either with argon or with water mist.
 In both variants, the fire is extinguished by removing oxygen.
 When extinguishing with water mist, the fire is smothered with a fine water mist.
 In addition to the almost unlimited availability of water, the heat source is cooled down by evaporating the water droplets.
-A renewed ignition of the flames by the hot heat transfer oil will be prevented.
+A renewed ignition of the fire is prevented, due to this decrease in temperature.

 Your advantages at a glance

 - Automatic extinguishing system

-- Failsafe
+- Fail-safe

 - Retrofittable

-- 2-in-1 solution -

-- Extinguishing and cooling system
+- 2-in-1 solution Extinguishing and cooling system